Leroymilo/FurnitureFramework/doc/Complex Fields/Light Sources.md

 ## Toggle

 This is a boolean value (true or false) that dictates if this light can be turned on and off by clicking on the Furniture.
 If this is set to `true`, the Source Rect of this light will be shifted to the right (by the width of the base source rect) when the Furniture is "on".
+If you omit this value, the equivalent from the main Furniture will be applied.

 ## Time Based

 This is a boolean value (true or false) that dictates if this light will change its state depending on the outside light.
 If this is set to `true`, the Source Rect of this light will be shifted down (by the height of the base source rect) when it's dark out (because of night-time or rainy weather).
+If you omit this value, the equivalent from the main Furniture will be applied.

 ## Radius

-This is a number defining the radius of your light source, it simply scales your light texture (this only applies to light sources, not glows).
+This is a number defining the radius of your light source, it simply scales your light texture (this only applies to light sources because it looks bad on glows).
 The default value is `2`.

 ## Color